-- We send out monthly newsletters and emails filled with updates relating to support, awareness, research, fundraising, stories, and events.
-In 2022/23, the open rates averaged 43,2%. - We produce two editions of our magazine, InFocus, every year this is distributed both digitally and in-print.
-We offset the carbon footprint for printing. - We maintain a blog with content, including news, events, real life stories, research, and articles.
+- We distribute monthly newsletters and emails filled with updates relating to support, awareness, research, fundraising, stories, and events.
+In 2023/24, the open rates averaged 42.6%. - We produce two editions of our magazine InFocus a year.
+These are distributed both digitally and in-print.
+We offset the carbon footprint for printing. - We maintain a blog with content, including news, events, real life stories, research, and support articles.